Teaching Hills About Sustainable Pet Nutrition

 Hills seem more intent on promoting all their meat-based foods rather than focussing on sustainability which would possibly mean a decrease in their profits as they compete with all the other large corporates for their share of the market and the heavily subsidised byproducts of the meat and fish-based industry are much cheaper to buy and easy to sell!

-Hills have spoken of reducing emissions by 90% in 2040 in this article, but we see no options to achieve this with their current range.
+Hills have spoken of reducing emissions by 90% in 2040 in this article, but we worry that they cannot achieve this with their current range.

 Hills insect-based food with a fish called pollock